Businesswoman At Cafe Making A Phone Call

 Escrow gives buyers and sellers a chance to resolve any last-minute problems.
 That way, everyone leaves the transaction satisfied.
 Still, issues can happen.
 These are the most common:

-• Delays: Things like missing paperwork or an issue with the property cause delays.
+- Delays: Things like missing paperwork or property issues cause delays.
 This can lead to a closing date extension at the request of either party.

-• Contingencies: Essentially, contingencies are conditions for the transaction.
+- Contingencies: Contingencies are conditions that must be met for the transaction to proceed.
 If not resolved, they can halt the closing process.
 For instance, a house sale contingency gives the buyers a time limit to finalize the sale on their current property.
 It’s possible to waive contingencies or renegotiate terms if an issue arises.

 The Bottom Line: Be Prepared For Close Of Escrow